Computational Tools for Diachronic Linguistics

 AthDGC PROIEL validator (v0.5)

-Status: ships at v0.5 alongside the public corpus release.
+Status: released at v0.5 alongside the public corpus release.

 A schema-strict + relation-inventory-strict linter for PROIEL XML 2.0 contributions.
 Checks: